siggib007/prusacam/README.md

 - [Raspberry Pi 5 Metal Case Aluminum Alloy Shell](https://www.aliexpress.com/item/1005006547436126.html)
 - USB C PD/GaN powersupply, no less than 27 watt

-I designed an printed a stand for the camery which you can find here: https://www.printables.com/model/881376-stand-for-raspberry-pi-camera-module-3
+I designed and printed a stand for the camera which you can find here: https://www.printables.com/model/881376-stand-for-raspberry-pi-camera-module-3

 ## Software

 Software wise, boot your Raspberry Pi 5 up with latest [Raspberry Pi OS] (https://www.raspberrypi.com/software/), which was version 6.6 at the time of this writing.
 Grab the python scripts and run them.
-The included bash script, startcam.sh.sample will take care of that for you.
-Remove the .sample of the end of the filename and put your Prusa toke and camera fingerprint in the approiate variables, add execute permission to the shell script then execute and you are up and running.
+The included bash script, startcam.sh.sample, will take care of that for you.
+Remove the .sample of the end of the filename and put your Prusa token and camera fingerprint in the appropriate variables, add execute permission to the shell script then execute it.
+You are now up and running.
 Make sure vcgencmd and requests python modules are installed first.

 ### prusacam.py